theopn/dotfiles/README.md

 These are meant to be manually deployed as needed.
 Use the commands in `./misc/README.md` to deploy these configurations.

-- `bashrc`: I prioritize simplicity and performance, since zsh and Fish take care of my interactive uses and most of my scripts are written in Bash.
-Thus, my `.bashrc` is kept minimal with a simple prompt, some alases, and variables
+- `bashrc`: I prioritize simplicity and performance since zsh and Fish take care of my interactive uses and most of my scripts are written in Bash.
+Thus, my `.bashrc` is kept minimal with a simple prompt, some aliases, and variables
 - `kitty.conf`: Kitty is my secondary terminal emulator.
-The configuration is kept minimal, since I always pair it up with Tmux
+The configuration is kept minimal since I always pair it up with Tmux
 - `ideavimrc`: Sorry to disappoint you, but I code in Java sometimes
-- `neofetch.conf`: It includes a prompt inspried by "insert name" from [Neofetch Themes](https://github.com/Chick2D/neofetch-themes)
+- `neofetch.conf`: It includes a prompt inspired by "insert name" from [Neofetch Themes](https://github.com/Chick2D/neofetch-themes)

 ## macOS